Halo-Lab/vue-form-getform-io/README.md

 - Form accepts parameters
     - required `:formId` (the id of your form on getform)
-    - required `:initialValues` - the initial values for the form
+    - optional `:initialValues` - the initial values for the form
         ```sh
-        {field name: initial value}
+        {<field name>: <initial value>}
         ```
-    - optional parameter `onCustomSubmit` - your custom submit handler
+    - optional parameter `submitHandler` - your custom submit handler (will be resposible for submitting the form on your platform, should get values of the form)
     - optional parameter `className` - class name for custom styling

 - Label accepts parameters